-- Arrange for communication with customers or external parties who come to contact the company both at HO, and branches to acknowledge such policies and intent against corruption practices by the company by posting sign board and campaign photo against corruption, and desk framed photo for all.

-- Arrange to prepare company uniform sewn with message 'against fraud and corruption' provided to executives, and employees at all levels within the organization to be worn at least once a week in order to communicate such message as reminder for the wearers as well as for external parties for awareness, recognizing the danger and inviting the participation in the fight against corruption.

-- The company complied with the policies, refraining from activities which may lead to corruption problem with the public or private sectors, and is prepared to cooperate in supporting public and private sector measures against fraud and corruption practices.
+- Arrange for communication with customers or external parties who come to contact the company both at HO, and branches to acknowledge such policies and intent against corruption practices by the company by posting sign board and campaign photo against corruption, and desk framed photo for all. - Arrange to prepare company uniform sewn with message 'against fraud and corruption' provided to executives, and employees at all levels within the organization to be worn at least once a week in order to communicate such message as reminder for the wearers as well as for external parties for awareness, recognizing the danger and inviting the participation in the fight against corruption. - The company complied with the policies, refraining from activities which may lead to corruption problem with the public or private sectors, and is prepared to cooperate in supporting public and private sector measures against fraud and corruption practices.

-During the year 2021, the company has arranged for project supporting anti-fraud and corruption as follows:
+During the year 2022, the company has arranged for project supporting anti-fraud and corruption as follows:

-- 1. Testing of knowledge and understanding for employees at all levels regarding fraud and corruption at the operational level and entity level during the year 2021. - 2.
-Monitoring news and new manual announced by the Thai CAC for implementation for example Guidelines for Developing Anti-corruption Operating Control - 3.
-Work with internal audit in the preparation for reimbursement standard regarding commission payment, various welfare to be consistent, appropriate, and controlled.
+- Testing of knowledge and understanding for employees at all levels regarding fraud and corruption at the operational level and entity level during the year 2022.
+On average scoring was 12/15 with 100% employee participation. - 2.
+Prepare and announce the implementation of policies and measues against fraud and corruption practices for affiliate, subsidiaries for 2022, and test employee understanding at all levels with scoring at 11/15 for 100% employees. - 3.
+Monitoring news and new manual announced by the Thai CAC for implementation for example Guidelines for Developing Anti-corruption Operating Control for policy improvement and proper operating procedures per CAC. - 4.
+Work with internal audit in the preparation for reimbursement standard regarding commission payment, various welfare to be consistent, appropriate, and controlled, verification of error on receipt issuance for example. - 5.
+Improve manual, and practice rule regarding hiring of outsourcing agent in the collection follow-up section on payment demand, repossesson, and litigation. - 6.
+The company monitors and recognizes the importance of Anti-Corruption promotional activities regularly and continuingly.
+On 9 December 2022, the International Day Against Corruption (Thailand), theme being 'not do, not tolerate, not ignorant, all Thai against fraud', follow-up seminar, online event via facebook live, National Anti-Corruption Commission facebook, and event follow-up on 6 September 2022, "Leader ... suppression of fraud" on the Day Against Corruption 2022 by anti-corruption (Thailand) entity.

-- 4. Prepare manual, and practice rule regarding hiring of Outsoure in the result reporting on followup and acceleration operation. - 5.
-As a result of the Covid-19 Pandemic, various organizations have undergone modification in the form of their conference, seminar arrangement to become on-line or VDO Conference.
-The Company has still monitored and recognized the importance of activities promoting and fight against fraud and corruption practices regularly and continually.
-On 6 September 2021, the Anti-Corruption Day under the theme idea of "acquaintance with the new generation, and together building the Thai nation without corruption" with the company posting hatchtag # Unit # Anti-Corruption Day 2021 # acquaintance with the new generation # and follow-up with the seminar in the form of Online Event via Facebook Live, Facebook of organization against corruption.
 The company has engaged and participated in activities to express its standing in the refusal to be involved in fraud and corruption in all forms continuingly by indicating the importance and enabling the cooperation and fight against fraud and corruption extensively and jointly driving the government sector to improve work process with transparency, accepting participation and verification from the private sector and civil society in the protection of public interest from fraud and corruption.